-At nighttime, your body needs strong support and protection to do its best with the work of regenerating itself.
-This is the main reason a good, solid headboard is so highly recommended in feng shui.
-In addition to a good headboard, it's best to have a solid wall behind your bed.
-When you sleep under a window, your personal energy tends to get weaker over time, as it has neither proper support nor protection.
+In addition to a good headboard, it's best to have a solid wall, not a window, behind your bed.
+When you sleep under a window, your personal energy weakens over time, as it has neither proper support nor protection.
 If this arrangement is not possible, there are some simple solutions for correcting the problem of a bed under a window.

 - Noise from outdoors can lead to stress and anger, and thus negative chi, or energy.

 - Pollution from the outdoor air can be unhealthy and disrupt sleep.

 - Light entering the room, particularly bright light, can raise your level of alertness during sleep, disrupting your natural sleep cycle and diminishing restfulness.

 The ideal placement for a bed is with the head up against a windowless wall, to provide solid backing, and as far as possible from both windows and doors.
 The bed also should not be aligned with a door, particularly the bedroom door (as opposed to a closet door or bathroom door).
 If it's simply not possible to place your bed anywhere besides under a window, you can minimize the negative effects of a less-than-ideal placement by using a headboard and window coverings.

 Using a Headboard